KxSystems/docs/docs/interfaces/csharp.md

 # C# client for kdb+

-A kdb+ interface for the C# programming language is documented and available for download [here](https://github.com/KxSystems/csharpkdb).
+A kdb+ interface for the C# programming language is documented and available for download from [https://github.com/KxSystems/csharpkdb](https://github.com/KxSystems/csharpkdb).

 The interface permits connecting C# and kdb+ processes via IPC.